- About Coverfox

 Send this form to the Income-Tax Department-CPC , Post Bag No. 1 , Electronic City Post Office, Bangalore, 560 100, Karnataka, by ordinary or speed post, within 120 days of filing your returns online.

 You can submit your ITR 1 or ITR 4S forms by uploading XML on the official website or by online submission.
-Simply follow these steps and you should be good to go:
+The below mentioned steps should be able to guide you:

 Login to e- Filing application